 LEARN WHERE YOU LIVE

 Here students design their own adventure and dive more deeply into their passions and skill development around culture, language, and lifestyle.
-Through special guest lectures, language tutors, seminars, workshops, social gatherings, and access to both on- and off-campus performances, exhibits, and speakers, students carve their own path of exploration.
+Through special guest lectures, seminars, workshops, social gatherings, and access to both on- and off-campus performances, exhibits, and speakers, students carve their own path of exploration.

 Resident Advisor (RA): Work closely with the Cultural Crossroads team as a primary resource for students to build a sense of home and support community connections and involvement.
 Students interested in this position should be on the lookout for RA Info Sessions in November.